a95101303/TEXONO_CODE/README.md

 Hello Everyone!
 I'm Chih-Hsiang Yeh~

-This is the place I store my codes for my project.
+This is the place where I store my codes for my project.

 You can reach me at any time with the mail address: a9510130375@gmail.com

-I will mostly reply to you at night.
+I will reply to you at night mostly.
 *****
 Introduction
 =============